grubersjoe/aadc-website/README.md

 ## Continous deployment

-Every time the master branch is updated a GitLab pipeline will be triggered, which build and deploys the website (see `.gitlab.ci.yml`).
+Every time the master branch is updated a GitLab pipeline will be triggered, which builds and deploys the website (see `.gitlab.ci.yml`).
 The document root on the server is under `/var/www/html`.